SteamPunk Magazine

 SteamPunk Magazine was an online and print semi-annual magazine devoted to the steampunk subculture which existed between 2007 and 2016.
 It was published under a Creative Commons license, and was free for download.
 In March 2008, SteamPunk Magazine began offering free subscriptions to incarcerated Americans, as a "celebration" of 1% of the US population being eligible.

 SteamPunk Magazine was formerly published by anarchist zine publisher Strangers in a Tangled Wilderness in the United States and by Vagrants Among Ruins in the United Kingdom.
-The magazine was then published by the worker-run Combustion Books in New York City and distributed by AK Press.
+The magazine was then published by the worker-run Combustion Books in New York City and distributed by anarchist publishing collective AK Press.